Tejaramesh/Tejaramesh/README.md

 ## 📌 Featured Projects

-- 🔧 Automation Frameworks in Java with Selenium & TestNG
+- 🔧 **Scalable Automation Framework** using Java, Selenium, TestNG, and Maven
+- 🧪 **BDD Testing Framework** with Cucumber and Jenkins integration for CI
-- 🔬 API Testing Suite with REST Assured and Postman Collections
+- 🔬 **API Automation Suite** built with REST Assured and Postman Collections
-- 🚀 Experiments with JavaScript for Test Automation
+- 🚀 **JavaScript Automation Experiments** using Playwright/Cypress *(learning in progress)*

 ---

 ## ⚡ Fun Fact

-💡 I find debugging flaky tests more satisfying than solving Sudoku puzzles!
+💡 I find debugging flaky tests more satisfying than solving Sudoku puzzles — it's like reverse-engineering chaos into clarity!